oceantracker/oceantracker/_todo.md

 1. check pointing of run to enable restart
 1. native global lon-lat  models
 1. used np.datetime64, milli sec internally
-2. Add positive=True to param checker to enzure vale is >0
+2. Add positive=True to param checker to ensure vale is >0
-1. asarray option to numerical param list checker
+2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach

 ## Niggles that need sorting some time

 3. tracks eadfer to reain dead particle locations in retangular form
-1. isodate time zero param for all readers? apply it outside reader_read_time() method, put as time offsets in hours to merge nested readers?
 1. List check makes default values of None into [], should be None?
 Look at merging list params, better to remove, or keep for building polygon lists ?
 1. all final_setup()' s done??
 1. inside polygon class over writes given points with closed polygon